Harry Potter 20th Anniversary: Return to Hogwarts: Development

 In November 2021, Warner Bros. announced Harry Potter 20th Anniversary: Return to Hogwarts, a retrospective special featuring the cast and filmmakers of the Harry Potter film series to celebrate the 20th anniversary of the release of the series' first instalment, Harry Potter and the Philosopher's Stone (2001).
 The special is produced by Warner Bros.
 Unscripted Television in association with Warner Horizon and executive produced by Casey Patterson.

 Absence of J. K. Rowling

 J. K. Rowling—the author of the original Harry Potter book series, who had a significant role in the production of the film adaptations—is largely absent from the special.
 She appears for under thirty seconds in archival footage from her interviews in 2019 and is mentioned by some of the special's interviewees, but no advertisements for the special featured images of her.
-Critics speculated that this was due to her stance on gender ideology and, as The Daily Telegraphs Ed Power put it, consequent "public rebuke by the series' stars".
-However, Entertainment Weekly reported that Rowling had been invited to appear but she felt that the archival footage was sufficient, with "sources close to the situation" denying that the author's decision was related to the controversy surrounding her remarks on transgender issues.
+Critics speculated that this was due to her views on transgender issues and, as The Daily Telegraphs Ed Power put it, consequent "public rebuke by the series' stars".
+However, Entertainment Weekly reported that Rowling had been invited to appear but she felt that the archival footage was sufficient, with "sources close to the situation" denying that the author's decision was related to the controversy around her remarks on transgender issues.